 Our tour will start in the market town of Thirsk (Darrowby in the books), with a visit to the actual vetinerary practice where Alf Wight worked.
 It has now been turned into a fascinating visitor attraction – James Herriot World.
 This is a real treat and the house hosts a TV studio, agricultural displays as well as many parts of the house being refurbished to show what the house would have looked like in the 1950’s.

-We will visit Hawes – the Yorkshire market town which was used for Darrowby Cattle market in the show and stop at the Wensleydale Creamery for cheese sampling, before ascending over Buttertubs Pass with its spectacular views into Swaledale.
+We will visit Hawes – the Yorkshire market town which was used for Darrowby Cattle market before stopping at Wensleydale creamery for some cheese sampling.
+We will take lunch at Simonstone Hall before ascending over Buttertubs Pass with its spectacular views into Swaledale.
+Here we will see where the famous opening sequence of All Creatures Great and Small was filmed where James Herriott’s car splashed through a shallow ford.